PaddlePaddle/PaddleSpeech/demos/speech_recognition/README.md

   # Chinese ASR + Punctuation Restoration
   paddlespeech asr --input ./zh.wav -v | paddlespeech text --task punc -v
   ```
-  (If you don't want to see the log information, you can remoe "-v".
+  (If you don't want to see the log information, you can remove "-v".
 Besides, it doesn't matter if package `paddlespeech-ctcdecoders` is not found, this package is optional.)

   Usage:
   ```bash